bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 bind groups.

 ### Pipelines and Shaders
-A pipeline is a series of fixed stages that that are executed by the GPU.
+A pipeline is like a highly-specialized program that runs on the GPU.
-Currently `wgpu` supports two types of pipeline: [`wgpu::RenderPipeline`] for rasterizing triangles, and [`wgpu::ComputePipeline`] for general computation.
+Currently `wgpu` supports two types of pipeline: [`wgpu::RenderPipeline`] for rasterizing geometry, and [`wgpu::ComputePipeline`] for general computation.

-Stages can be either fixed or programmable.
-A fixed stage is an inflexible hardware-accelerated operation.
-Programmable stages are controlled by user-supplied shader modules.
+Pipelines are composed of a sequence of stages, which can be either fixed or programmable.
+Fixed stages are inflexible hardware-accelerated operations, with no user control.
+Programmable stages, on the other hand, can be controlled by user-supplied shader modules.

 #### Shaders